-Required qualifications and experience: bachelor's degree, advanced degree preferred; minimum of seven to 10 years of experience in progressively responsible development leadership positions, which includes work in all functional areas (individual giving, institutional giving, annual giving, planned giving, stewardship, board relations) and participation in a major capital campaign, preferably within a major cultural institution, nonprofit organization, educational institution, or other environment of similar complexity; demonstrated ability to provide management oversight, leadership, and direction with at least five years of significant supervisory experience, including experience creating and managing a budget; steeped in modern philanthropy best practices and able to effectively integrate advancement functions; must have the breadth of skills required to devise macro-level external relations strategies, including those related to organizational branding, marketing, and communications; strength in developing the case for support and strategic, complex, and innovative fundraising plans, and executing against those plans to achieve goals and objectives; experience working directly with the most senior levels of an organization; hands-on experience with six and seven-figure gifts and greater, including cultivation through solicitation and stewardship, as well as experience working with annual giving strategies; demonstrated ability in planning and executing integrated, strategic marketing and communications in support of achieving programmatic, institutional, event, and fundraising goals; ability to extract and analyze data to make effective, efficient decisions about donor strategy and process; experience in high-level Dallas philanthropy and knowledge of the players, strategies, and trends in the region's philanthropy is strongly preferred.
+Required qualifications and experience: passion for the mission of the Trinity Park Conservancy, social justice, and conservation; bachelor’s degree required, advanced degree preferred; minimum of eight years of experience in progressively responsible development leadership positions, which includes work in all functional areas (individual giving, institutional giving, planned giving, stewardship, board relations), oversight of comprehensive philanthropic program, and leadership in a major capital campaign; demonstrated ability to successfully work in an entrepreneurial nonprofit setting that prioritizes new donor discovery and engagement; demonstrated ability to provide management oversight, leadership, and direction with at least three years of supervisory experience, including experience creating and managing a budget; particular strength in developing the case for support and strategic, complex fundraising plans, and executing against those plans to achieve goals and objectives; experience working directly with the most senior levels of an organization is very important, as is the ability to effectively strategize and engage various groups and constituents; demonstrated ability to strategically move individuals and institutions across the spectrum of prospect development; a history of securing six, seven, and eight-figure gifts, as well as experience working with annual fund strategies to groom the next generation of annual leadership and major gift donors; demonstrated ability in planning and executing strategic communications to complement advancement initiatives and achieve goals; experience identifying, nurturing, and motivating board or other volunteer leaders, and a sophisticated understanding of their role in building an effective fundraising network; skill at goal setting and measuring success, and agility in addressing alternate program directions to meet goals when necessary; the ability to extract and analyze data to make effective, efficient decisions about donor strategy and process; experience in high-level Dallas philanthropy and knowledge of the corresponding players, strategies, and trends is a plus.

-The Perot Museum has retained Diversified Search to assist in this confidential search process.
-Inquiries, nominations and applications (current resumes and cover letters) should be directed electronically to:
+Trinity Park Conservancy has retained Diversified Search to assist in this confidential search process.
+Inquiries, nominations, and applications (current resumes and cover letters) should be directed electronically to:

 Gerard F. Cattie, Jr.